EleutherAI/website/content-blog/rotary-embeddings.md

     margin-left: auto;
     height: 400px;
     width: 800px" loading="lazy" ></iframe>
-  <figcaption>A quarter-waveplate can change the polarization of an electromagnetic wave.</figcaption>
+  <figcaption>A quarter-waveplate can change the polarization of an electromagnetic wave.
+(This figure is interactive, try dragging the cube!)</figcaption>
 <br>
 </figure>